Manage query pipeline configurations for commerce catalog content

 Ranking weights

-To avoid granting excessive importance to item keywords that are too common or irrelevant, tune query pipeline ranking weight rules roughly as follows:
+To avoid granting excessive importance to item keywords that are too common or irrelevant, you need to tune query pipeline ranking weight rules.
+To do this, first go to the Advanced tab, and then click Add Rule to add the following rules:

 • Set Item last modification, Keyword frequency, and Keyword in concepts to 0, as they aren’t required for product-related use cases.